golang-migrate/migrate/GETTING_STARTED.md

 ```
 Once you create your files, you should fill them.

-**IMPORTANT:** In a project developed by more than one person there is a small probability of migrations incosistency - e.g. two developers can create conflicting migrations, and the developer that created his migration later gets it merged to the repository first.
+**IMPORTANT:** In a project developed by more than one person there is a probability of migrations inconsistency - e.g. two developers can create conflicting migrations, and the developer that created his migration later gets it merged to the repository first.
-Keep an eye on such cases (and be even more careful when cherry picking).
+Developers and Teams should keep an eye on such cases (especially during code review).
+[Here](https://github.com/golang-migrate/migrate/issues/179#issuecomment-475821264) is the issue summary if you would like to read more.

 Consider making your migrations idempotent - we can run the same sql code twice in a row with the same result.
 This makes our migrations more robust.
 On the other hand, it causes slightly less control over database schema - e.g. let's say you forgot to drop the table in down migration.
 You run down migration - the table is still there.
 When you run up migration again - `CREATE TABLE` would return an error, helping you find an issue in down migration, while `CREATE TABLE IF NOT EXISTS` would not.
 Use those conditions wisely.